 The pass (which costs $80 per year and $20 for seniors) covers entrance, standard amenity, and day use fees for a driver and all passengers in a personal vehicle (up to 4 adults) at more than 2,000 federal recreation sites.

-Once you’ve run out of your cooler meals and snacks, consider re-stock up at a local grocery store while en route so you don’t have to resort to rest stops and fast food for the rest of your trip.
+Once you’ve run out of your cooler meals and snacks, consider re-stocking at a local grocery store while en route so you don’t have to resort to fast food or a pricey local restaurant for the rest of your trip.

 This is also a good strategy if you’re going to be staying at a hotel for a few nights.
 Making good use of a hotel kitchenette and fridge can help you avoid having to eat out for every single meal.